CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 CSC's Sensitive Data Services are available to researchers and students affiliated with Finnish higher education institutions (universities, universities of applied sciences) or a state research institute.

 !!!
 Note
     The legal basis for data processing determines which service component you can access and use.
-For example, you directly manage research data access, uploads, or data export using SD Connect and SD Desktop, in compliance with the General Data Protection Regulation.
+For example, you can directly manage research data access, uploads, or data export using SD Connect and SD Desktop.
 In contrast, access to register data via SD Desktop is managed by CSC's helpdesk, based on the data permit issued by the Fidata authority and in compliance with the Finnish regulations.

 Below is more information on the steps required to access the services for processing research data, processing register data under the Act for secondary use, storage space (or quota) availability, and resource (or billing units) consumption.

 You can browse through this chapter using the navigation bar on the right side of this page or the search function.

 ## Processing sensitive research data